-I am a comparative historical sociologist by training, my intellectual agenda centers on creating the cross-fertilization between sociological theory and historical inquiry, with a broad interest in politics, culture, organizational theory, and philosophy of social sciences.
-My research agenda centers on how culture and contentious politics shape one another through organizational and institutional mechanisms in transformational historical contexts.
+A comparative historical sociologist by training, my intellectual agenda centers on creating the cross-fertilization between sociological theory and historical inquiry, with a broad interest in politics, culture, political economy, organizational theory, and philosophy of social sciences.
 I received my PhD from Yale University in 2013, where I completed a dissertation on the cultural and organizational dynamics of the Communist Revolution in China.
-Part of my dissertation research, which explored how the Chinese Communist Movement emerged by taking over existing activist organizations, has appeared in American Sociology Review.
+Part of my dissertation research, which explored how the Chinese Communist Movement emerged by taking over existing activist organizations, has appeared in American Sociological Review.
 I have also published on theories of state formation and the making of collective memory.
-My ongoing research focuses on the formation of Maoist revolutionary strategy in China, the origins and dynamics of the Cultural Revolution.
+My ongoing research focuses on the formation of Maoist revolutionary strategy in China and the dynamics of the Cultural Revolution.
 Currently, I am also working on a new research project that historicizes Asian developmentalism as a transnational formation.

 Xu, Xiaohong.
 2013.
 “Belonging Before Believing: Group Ethos and Bloc Recruitment in the Making of Chinese Communism.”
 American Sociological Review 78 (5): 773-796.

 Xu, Xiaohong, and Philip Gorski.
 2010.
 “The Cultural of the Political: Toward a Cultural Sociology of State Formation.” in Handbook of Cultural Sociology, edited by John Hall, Laura Grindstaff and Ming-Cheng Lo, Routledge, pp. 535-46.